-A New Leash on Life: Tips To Get Your Pup To Stop Pulling You On A Walk
+A New Leash on Life: How To Get Your Pup To Stop Pulling You On A Walk

-Different training methods work for different pups.
-The key to training your four-legged friends is to find what motivates your pup and to “run” with it.
-For some, the tree method works but for others, it ends up with their pup pulling harder.
 The tree method is standing firm next to your pup as they begin to pull.
 This lets them know that you’re not moving and not “standing” for that behavior.
-While this can work, some pups that experience excitability will continue to pull hoping you’ll move along with them.
-For some, loose leash walking works better than a tight grasp.
-We’re always here to give you options and to help find a solution.
+While this can work, some pups that experience excitability will continue to pull, hoping you’ll move along with them.

 Again, the key to success is consistency.
 If your dog observes that you are strict on some walks and lenient on other walks, that sends out a very confusing message to your four-legged buddy.

 The first step in training your dog to stop pulling on its leash is to go for a walk.
 While collars can be used for identity tags such as medical information and emergency contacts, we recommend adding a harness on your dog when you go for walks.